Accessibility

 - Keep writing clear and concise

-- Use real text; not images of text
+- Use real text when possible; not images of text

 Screen readers announce links without surrounding context.
 Clear, descriptive link text helps users understand where a link will take them.
 This also helps anyone viewing the page to scan and quickly identify the links on the page.